MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/provisioning/Uninstall-ProvisioningPackage.md

 # Uninstall-ProvisioningPackage

 ## SYNOPSIS
-Uninstalls .PPKG package from the local machine
+Uninstalls .PPKG package from the local machine.

 ## SYNTAX